iamduo/workq/doc/protocol.md

 * `id` - A [UUIDv4](https://en.wikipedia.org/wiki/Universally_unique_identifier#Version_4_.28random.29) in canonical hex format.
 Example: 6ba7b810-9dad-11d1-80b4-00c04fd430c4.
 A job id is client provided to act as a natural de-duplicator.
 * `name` - Name of job in alphanumeric characters with the allowance of these special characters: `_`, `-`, `.`.
 Jobs are enqueued and grouped by name.
 * `ttr` - Allowed time to run in milliseconds, max value is 86400000 (24 hours).
 TTR starts when a job is leased.
-When TTR ends, the client receives a `-TIMED-OUT` error.
+When TTR ends, the client receives a `-TIMEOUT` error.
 * `wait-timeout` - Milliseconds to wait for jobs to be picked up by a worker before timing out and returning control to the client.
 * `payload-size` - Job payload size in bytes.
 * `payload-bytes` - The byte stream to include as the job's payload.
 This exact payload without modification will be received by a worker.
 Max size is 1 MiB or 1,048,576 bytes.